-Figure 3: Use of outside the classroom activities to support climate change and sustainability teaching, across selected subjects and levels of teaching.15 level, except for those who teach geography (Figure 4).
-This includes: less use of visits to environmental/conservation areas or centres; less use of visits to museums or science/ technology centres; less participation in arts-based activities; less participation in projects with local communities; less participation in projects to improve their school's sustainability or environment; and less participation in school decision-making.
+Respondents who currently teach at the secondary level reported less use of most outside the classroom activities when compared with those not teaching at secondary level, except for those who teach geography (Figure 4).
+This includes: less use of visits to environmental/conservation areas or centres: less use of visits to museums or science/technology centres; less participation in artsbased activities; less participation in projects with local communities; less participation in projects to improve their school's sustainability or environment: and less participation in school decision-making.